-Purchasing Units
+Purchasing Units of the Funds

 There are no sales commissions payable by investors to the Manager on the purchase of Units of a Fund.
 Units of the Funds can be acquired by qualified investors through the Manager in each of the provinces and territories of Canada.
-Units of a Fund may also be acquired through registered dealers with which the Manager has established distribution arrangements.
+Units of a Fund may also be acquired through registered dealers (which in the case of Class W Units means Wellington) with which the Manager has established distribution arrangements.
 The Manager does not monitor or make any determination as to the appropriateness of any class of Units of a Fund purchased by an investor through a registered dealer.